Bira/octopus-carnival/_drafts/wir-neverwinter-new-neverwinter.md

 asshole, there are a lot of events in motion that could lead him and his faction in that direction.
 They're heavily infiltrated by both diabolists and abolethic agents!
 PCs seeking to support or co-opt New Neverwinter are going to have a harder job ahead of them than those who try to destroy it.
+They're also in the dark about the Thayans and Netherese as the campaign starts, and might be blindsided by either of them.

 I still think Dagult and friends work better as villains, either by themselves or as an eventual tool of someone worse.
 Making them neutral or sympathetic